PrairieLearn/PrairieLearn/email.md

 ...

 "sharingSets": [
-{"name": "python-exercises", "description": "Python exercises for shraing"}, {"name": "final-exam", "description": "Questions that can be used on a final exam"}
+{"name": "python-exercises", "description": "Python exercises for sharing"}, {"name": "final-exam", "description": "Questions that can be used on a final exam"}
 ]
 ...